Alphabet Practice That Will Have Students Buzzing With Joy!

-Prepping this literacy center was a cinch, and the best part is once it was prepped, I could use it from one year to the next.
+Prepping this literacy center is a cinch, and the best part is once it’s prepped, you can use it from one year to the next.
+(We love helping you work smarter, not harder.)

-Then, I cut them apart on the solid black lines so that I had 26 beehives and 26 bees.
+Then, cut them apart on the solid black lines so that you have 26 beehives and 26 bees.

 Beehive Alphabet Match